SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/persistence-with-queues.md

 Provisioning the queue involves three steps.

 *   Obtaining a Java API Queue object representing the queue you wish to create.
 *   Setting the Queue properties that you wish for your queue.
 This examples permits consumption of messages and sets the queue type to exclusive.
-More details on queue permissions can be found in the [Java developer documentation]({{ site.docs-api-ref }}){:target="_top"}.
+More details on queue permissions can be found in the [Java developer documentation]({{ site.docs-api-ref }}){:target="_top"} under EndpointProperties.
 *   Provisioning the Queue on the Solace message router

 The following code shows you this for the queue named `Q/tutorial`.